pdiazs/RepData_PeerAssessment1/PA1_template.md

 ##      41    8840   10800   10800   13300   21200       8
 ```

-No change in mean but some changes in sd
+No relevant change in mean but some changes in sd

 ```r